olivierots/Website-Deployment-Using-Terraform-AWS-Jenkins-Docker-Selenium-Capybara/README.md

 * installed rspec, capybara, selenium-webdriver using a dockerfile then containerized the website using nginx
 * created a docker-compose manifest & configured the below services / containers:
   - the website: configured the port it will serving on & start the website locally
-  - Jenkins
-  - awcli
+  - Jenkins to build CI pipeline & run tests on every commit for quality releases
+  - awcli: used to copy the website into the aws s3 bucket
   - terraform: to allow us to deploy the website onto a real env. (aws)
   - selenium: configured it for other containers to have access to it too
   - unit-tests: make the test available in the container
-  - integration-tests
+  - integration-tests: to run agaisnt the copy of our website on the internet

-* configured a simple unit test using RSpec, Capybara & Selenium to show the website logo
+* wrote a simple unit test using RSpec, Capybara & Selenium to show the website logo
+* set up my iam user & secret keys etc.
-* created an s3 bucket, confugured the bucket & iam policies then configured it to run as a website using terrafrom

-* the website on the internet rathenr than testing locally.
+* created an s3 bucket, configured the bucket & iam policies then configured it to run as a website using terrafrom then test the website on the internet rather than testing locally.
-* wrote terraform code
-* Used selenium, capybara & RSpec to write some units and integrations tests
-* used terrafrom to deploy the working instance into the cloud
+* deployed the website onto the configured bucket using the aws s3 cp command & tested the website works in the cloud
+* wrote the integration tests to run agaisnt the newly created website URL
-* wrote a CI/CD with jenkins to build, test & deploy the website
+* wrote a CI/CD pipeline with a jenkinsfile to automate the build, test & the website deployment
 ```

+## others useful pointers ##
 ```
 * Dockerfile: manifest that describe the image that the container will use
 * RSpec: ruby based testing framework, its DSL declarative & easy to read / understand.